Vlazum/cheat-line.nvim/README.md

 * The plugin is now in LUA hooray!
 * Fixed a bug with cheat-line not working if the number of lines in buffer is less then 3
 * Fixed a bug with cheat-line going beyond window limits
-* Added new highlihgt groups
+* Added new highlight groups
 * Added new operation mode

 ## Overview